 From September 2014 every infant (key stage1) pupil is entitled to a free school meal.
 This is funded by an additional specific grant amounting to £450 per pupil.

 9 CONSULTATION

-9.1 The Council is required to consult on the budget as set out in Section 13 below and has plans in place to meet those requirements.
-As per the prior year, it is proposed that consultation for 21/22 includes:
+9.1 The Council is required to consult on the budget as set out in Section 13 below and has met those requirements.
+Consultation for 21/22 included: